bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Quantile regression in ordinal models

-where the derivations in each step are analogous to those for the $OR_{I}$ model.
+where the derivations in each step are analogous to those for the \(OR_{I}\) model.

-The augmented joint posterior distribution (i.e., equation~\ref{eq:JointPostORII}) can be utilized to derive the conditional posterior distributions and the parameters are sampled as presented in Algorithm~2.
-This involves sampling $\beta_{p}$ from an updated multivariate normal distribution and sampling $\sigma_{p}$ from an updated IG distribution.
-The latent weight $\nu$ is sampled element-wise from a GIG distribution and similarly, the latent variable $z$ is sampled element-wise from a truncated normal distribution.
+The augmented joint posterior distribution, given by equation \eqref{eq:JointPostORII}, can be utilized to derive the conditional posterior distributions and the parameters are sampled as presented in Algorithm 2.
+This involves sampling \(\beta_{p}\) from an updated multivariate normal distribution and sampling \(\sigma_{p}\) from an updated IG distribution.
+The latent weight \(\nu\) is sampled element-wise from a GIG distribution and similarly, the latent variable \(z\) is sampled element-wise from a truncated normal distribution.